muesli/sticker/README.md

 ![example placeholder](example/lorem.png) ![example placeholder with background image](example/motivation.png)

+sticker will automatically pick a suitable font size, so the text will always fit neatly inside the image.

 If you supply a background image, it will automatically be cropped and scaled (while maintaining its original aspect ratio) to the desired output size.

 ## Development